JonnyKong/AccuMO/README.md

     python -m server.server
     ```

-2. On the laptop, run the following command to start offloading the downloaded video, replacing
+2. On the laptop, run the following command to start offloading the downloaded
-`<SERVER_IP>` with the address of the server.
+   video, replacing `<SERVER_IP>` with the address of the server.
+Make sure to
+   quit the AccuMO application on the phone (i.e. go back to the home screen).

     ```bash
     adb shell am start -n com.example.accumo/.MainActivity \